Gerard Veldkamp: Biography

-Veldkamp applied at the Tilburg Catholic Economic University in September 1945 majoring in Economics and obtaining a Bachelor of Economics degree in August 1946 and worked as a student researcher before graduating with a Master of Economics degree in May 1948 and continued his study at the Tilburg Catholic Economic University where worked as a researcher until he got a doctorate as an Doctor of Philosophy in Microeconomics on 10 November 1949.
+Veldkamp applied at the Tilburg Catholic Economic University in September 1945 majoring in Economics and obtaining a Bachelor of Economics degree in August 1946 and worked as a student researcher before graduating with a Master of Economics degree in May 1948 and continued his study at the Tilburg Catholic Economic University where worked as a researcher until he got a doctorate as a Doctor of Philosophy in Microeconomics on 10 November 1949.
 Veldkamp worked as a civics teacher in Breda September 1947 until October 1952 and for the Labour Council in Breda from June 1948 until April 1950.
 Veldkamp worked as a civil servant for the Social Affairs and Health from April 1950 until October 1952.
 Veldkamp also worked a writer and columnist for several scientific magazines from February 1947 until October 1952.
 Veldkamp served on the Municipal Council of Breda from April 1948 until October 1952.